nicklalone/IGME220-Intro/00 - Administration/Developer Notebook/Developer Notebook Prompts.md

 That's the purpose of these assignments.

 In your chosen form, submit the following:
-- Around 300 words based on the following prompt:
+- Around 300 words based on of the following 3 prompts:
 	- You have been reading Half-Real for a few weeks now.
 How has it impacted your thoughts on games?
 - 5 game design ideas
 - Reaction to 1 new game outside your comfort zone